 At the same time, we are developing a powerful new approach to drug development through our One protein target, one modulator, many therapeutic applications.
 We are also developing a combinatoric approach to develop new therapeutics from previously approved drugs.
 Since the inception of the company, Alion has clearly demonstrated the "proof of concept" for our approach and programs.
 In planning Alion's progress, great emphasis has been placed on the mitigation of failure by maintaining several programs in the development of CNS disease therapeutics.
-For more information regarding our approaches to drug discovery and development, please contact Allan Bates at email@example.com
+For more information regarding our approaches to drug discovery and development, please contact us at firstname.lastname@example.org

 From the very first attempts to develop or identify treatments for human disease, failure has been an all too constant companion and unfortunately, even in the 21st century, vast cost and disappointment remain constant companions.